 Social Network Analysis

-The results of Social Network Analysis enable Tékponon Jikuagou to implement interventions that engage not just the individuals who participate directly, but also their spouses, friends, family members, and other social contacts in a holistic way.
+The results of Social Network Analysis enabled Tékponon Jikuagou to implement interventions that engage not just the individuals who participate directly, but also their spouses, friends, family members, and other social contacts in a holistic way.
 In this sense, established social structures catalyze information-sharing and social learning.
 Village savings and loans groups, agricultural or commerce associations, and religious prayer/study groups are examples of the kinds of networks through which norms and information related to family planning can be diffused to create a supportive environment for method use.

 Key features of Social Network Analysis used in Tékponon Jikuagou include: